 If you don’t already know, mother!’s writer-director Darren Aronofsky was married to Rachel Weisz; they have a child together and by all accounts they’re on good terms after their divorce in 2010.
 I don’t tend to dig into a filmmaker’s personal life while writing about film, but when the themes are so strongly connected to a filmmaker's life, it’s hard not to do.

 Aronofsky is dealing with his divorce in mother!.
-He begins the film with a Weisz in an uncredited cameo or, more likely, a Weisz-like figure engulfed in flame, staring right at the camera with a single tear rolling down her face.
+He begins the film with a Weisz look-alike engulfed in flame, staring right at the camera with a single tear rolling down her face.
 We then see Bardem place a magical stone in its stand, which regenerates his burnt down house and summons Lawrence’s Mother character.
 Then, at the end of the film, the house burns down thanks to Mother, and we see Lawrence in the same flame we saw Weisz in.
 We then see Bardem repeat the same ritual as before and this time a new partner for Him is created, which means the cycle will happen all over again.

 Heavy-handed is putting it lightly; mother! verges on the feature-length airing out of dirty laundry, with Aronofsky putting his ex-wife and current romantic partner at the forefront.
-It’s not entirely clear how involved the couple was while filming the movie; Aronofsky wrote this script before getting into a relationship with the actress.
+It’s not entirely clear how involved the couple of Lawrence and Aronofsky was while filming the movie; Aronofsky wrote this script before getting into a relationship with the actress.
 He made a movie that essentially pardons him and encourages him at the same time; people die for the sake of art, yet what is Him's destiny?
 He is able to rebuild his home again with another chance to create with another beautiful woman by his side.
-Perhaps without expanding out and looking at the director's personal life, one could see it as a statement against creepy older successful men taking on and using younger women as partners.
-But when you're living that life (just going out with her, I am not asserting he's sucking her lifeforce) you can't really make a stand against it.
+Perhaps without expanding out and looking at the director's personal life, one could see it as a statement against creepy, older successful men taking on and using younger women as partners.
+But when you're living that life (dating a younger actress) you can't really make a stand against it.

-That’s not to say Lawrence didn’t influence the making of the film, because it’s not only a take on how Aronofsky sees himself as an artist, husband/ex-husband, and a father, it’s a view at how Lawrence herself as a celebrity.
-It's easy to see why Lawrence was drawn to mother!.
-In the film’s apocalyptic final act, the couple's country house is overrun with hundreds of people.
+That’s not to say Lawrence didn’t influence the making of the film, because it’s not only a take on how Aronofsky sees himself as an artist, husband/ex-husband, and a father, it’s a view into how Lawrence sees herself as a celebrity.
+It's easy to see why Lawrence was drawn to mother!; in the film’s apocalyptic final act, the couple's country house is overrun with hundreds of people.
 These are strangers to Mother and fans of Him and his writing.
-The house, in turn, becomes a symbol of privacy.
+The house, in turn, becomes a symbol for privacy.
 Home invasions are gossip columns; a wake that becomes a house party is a metaphor for the media’s rapturous obsession with celebrity.